teroka/ucarp-mvip/README.md

 ucarp-mvip
 ==========

-Helper to get multiple vips up under one interface with Debian's ucarp.
+`ucarp-mvip` is a helper package on top of [ucarp](http://www.ucarp.org/) to get multiple vips up under one interface with Debian's ucarp.
 This is straight up grabbed from CentOS and crudely hacked to work within Debian.

 ### Why whould I use this?
 You shouldn't, no guarantees here.
-But if you do, you're probaly annoyed that there's no convenient way to do this in Debian.
+But if you do, you're probably annoyed that there's no convenient way to do this in Debian.
 Seeing the CentOS way of doing the VIP's, I wanted it in my Debian too.
 So might you.